Aliases for ABCC4 Gene

 GeneCards Summary for ABCC4 Gene

 ABCC4 (ATP Binding Cassette Subfamily C Member 4) is a Protein Coding gene.
-Diseases associated with ABCC4 include Abcc4-Related Altered Drug Metabolism and Cholestasis.
-Among its related pathways are Uricosurics Pathway, Pharmacodynamics and cAMP signaling pathway.
+Diseases associated with ABCC4 include Abcc4-Related Altered Drug Metabolism and Biliary Tract Disease.
+Among its related pathways are Platelet activation, signaling and aggregation and Blood-Brain Barrier Pathway: Anatomy.
 GO annotations related to this gene include ATPase activity and 15-hydroxyprostaglandin dehydrogenase (NAD+) activity.
-An important paralog of this gene is ABCC12.
+An important paralog of this gene is ABCC2.

 UniProtKB/Swiss-Prot for ABCC4 Gene